-Most of us work intuitively by which I mean we start a creative project because we’re interested in exploring an idea, subject or technique, not because we, necessarily, know the final outcome.
+Most of us work intuitively by which I mean we start a creative project because we’re interested in exploring an idea, subject or technique.

-It’s important to understand that expertise is a destination and all experts started as novices.
+It’s important to understand that expertise is a destination and all experts start as novices.

 Because we gain expertise through the process of producing art, starting a project without a clear idea of how it will look or read, when the job’s done, is completely normal.

 Once you understand that there should be no need to feel any pressure.

 Starting can sometimes be hard, but once you start writing or typing you’re on your way to realizing a document that will announce to the world, and to yourself, who you are and what you’re all about.